Please press here to listen to the homily or download

 I. THEME: Human beings must give thanks to the author of life.

 In human world, we used to see two typical kinds of people.
 One kind spends time to learn and to find out the truth, the origin and the cause of things, as one of scientist confessed: “I had found God in the world.”
 Another said: “I had found God in the laboratory.”
-These people didn’t see God because He is invisible but they saw His effects in the world.
+These people didn’t see God because He is invisible, but they saw His effects in the world.
 In opposition, other kind is ignorant, they didn’t spend time to learn history of the world and of humankind or to find out the origin or the cause of things; they also let their pride take over so that they proclaimed some very arrogant statements.
 For examples, F. Nietzsche, an existentialist, declared: “I had killed God.”
 Another, K. Mark, the founder of Communism, derided religions: “Religion is the opium of the people.”

 If people are humble and eager to learn about the history of the world and of humankind, they shall know that the earth is just one small and fragile of many planets, not the center of the universe as many people thought.
 The earth can’t support itself but relies on other planets, especially two planets: the sun and the moon.
-When people recognize their weakness and fragility, they shall be more humble, in gratitude, and relied on the Creator’s wisdom, power and strength.
+When people recognize their weakness and fragility, they shall be humbler, in gratitude, and relied on the Creator’s wisdom, power and strength.

 Today readings help us to recognize the contrast between the powerful Creator and weak human beings.
-In the first reading, The author of the Book of Genesis reasoned about the origins of all worldly creatures under the divine inspiration.
+In the first reading, the author of the Book of Genesis reasoned about the origins of all worldly creatures under the divine inspiration.
 He believed everything that exists in this world comes from God.
 In the Gospel, Jesus, the author of life, healed all sickness and returned healthy life to people.
 Two conditions which people needed to be healed are to recognize their sickness and to come to Jesus.

 1/ Reading I: God created the world.